absmach/magistrala/readers/README.md

 # Readers

-Readers provide an implementation of various `message readers`.
-Message readers are services that consume normalized (in `SenML` format) Magistrala messages from data storage and opens HTTP API for message consumption.
+Readers provide implementations of various `message readers`.
+Message readers are services that consume normalized (in `SenML` format) Magistrala messages from data storage and expose HTTP API for message consumption.

 For an in-depth explanation of the usage of `reader`, as well as thorough understanding of Magistrala, please check out the [official documentation][doc].

 [doc]: https://docs.mainflux.io